Axizon/Simple_Sorts_Visualizer/README.md

 # Simple Sorts Visualizer

 ## Description
 This is a sorting demonstration developed in Java using the [Processing Sketchbook](https://processing.org/).
 It provides a visual presentation of the steps in bubble, selection, and insertion sort using randomly sized blocks.
-It's intended to help introductory students understand how these algorithms work.
+It can help introductory students understand how these algorithms work.

 ## How to Use
 Press B to select bubble sort